-A user marks a number into a rotary dial (picture below) by placing a finger in the hole of the number they want to dial.
+A user inputs a number into a rotary dial by placing a finger in the hole of the number they want to dial.
 They then turn the plastic dial until it reaches the metal clip and let go, allowing it to spin back into place and register the number dialed.
 They have to do this for every digit of a phone number.
 It certainly takes a more cognitive effort than our smartphones today.

 As Haupt explains, she chose a dial from an old Western Electric Trimline telephone as it's quite compact as far as rotary dials go.
 She connected that to a modern cellular chipset and a custom-designed board that was manufactured in China.
 The enclosure, however, was 3D printed and specially designed.